DbSyncKit/DbSyncKit.Docs/input/guide/configuration/datacontract-configuration.md

 - [KeyProperty](xref:api-DbSyncKit.DB.Attributes.KeyPropertyAttribute): Defines a property as a key property.
     - [KeyProperty](xref:api-DbSyncKit.DB.Attributes.KeyPropertyAttribute.KeyProperty): Indicates whether the property should be considered as a key property.
 Default is `true`.
     - [IsPrimaryKey](xref:api-DbSyncKit.DB.Attributes.KeyPropertyAttribute.IsPrimaryKey): Indicates whether the property is a primary key.
 Default is `false`.
+    - [IsComparable](xref:api-DbSyncKit.DB.Attributes.KeyPropertyAttribute.IsComparable): Indicates whether the property should be considered during the comparison process.
+Default is `false`.

 - [ExcludedProperty](xref:api-DbSyncKit.DB.Attributes.ExcludedPropertyAttribute): Excludes a property from specific operations.
     - [Excluded](xref:api-DbSyncKit.DB.Attributes.ExcludedPropertyAttribute.Excluded): Indicates whether the property should be excluded from operations.
 Default is `true`.